 - Storage: Cloud Storage, Wide Column Storage, Distributed file systems

-- Encoding and Syntax: HTML e Markup
+- Encoding and Syntax: Markup

 - Data models and Validation: Data Models and Validation